-We actively encourage students who have a very strong academic record and who would like to apply to Oxford and Cambridge universities to 'apply' in writing to Dr Dimakos/Mr Wells indicating their academic strength, subject(s) for studying at university and why you should seriously be considered.
+We actively encourage students who have a very strong academic record and who would like to apply to Oxford and Cambridge universities to 'apply' in writing to Dr Dimakos/Mr. Wells indicating their academic strength, subject(s) for studying at university and why you should seriously be considered.

-This letter is to be given to Dr Dimakos/Mr Wells by late February!
+This email is to be sent to Dr Dimakos/Mr. Wells by early February